Gish Jen Gish Jen

 TheResisters-GishJen-2020.jpeg

 When AutoAmerica rejoins the Olympics, though–with a special eye on beating ChinRussia–Gwen attracts interest.
-Soon she finds herself playing ball with the Netted even as her mother challenges the very foundations of this divided society.
+Soon she finds herself playing ball for the Netted even as her lawyer mother challenges the very foundations of this divided society.

 — Ann Patchett

 “I finished The Resisters with a tear in my eye and a smile on my face.
 Who could ask for a better combo?
-Gish Jen has written a one-of-a-kind book with great characters—especially Eleanor, who is the heart of the story—and a warm heart.
+Gish Jen has written a one-of-a-kind book with great characters and a warm heart.
 Remind Ms. Jen that the great Ernie Banks said, ‘Hey, guys, let’s play two!’
 Which is my way of saying I wouldn’t mind a sequel.
-Probably won’t happen, but a guy can hope.

 P.S.
 This lady knows her baseball.”